Types of complaints we cannot look at

-Decisions reached by council, cabinet or a committee
+Decisions reached by the council, cabinet or a committee

-Decisions with regards to council policy, expenditure or future plans and infrastructure schemes are taken by full council, the cabinet or various formal committees made up of elected councilors.
-Any concerns would need to be addressed directly to the Cabinet Office.
+Decisions with regards to our policy, expenditure or future plans and infrastructure schemes are taken by full council, the cabinet or various formal committees made up of elected councillors.
+Any concerns would need to be addressed directly to the cabinet office.

-The contactor will be given the opportunity to respond to any initial complaints about the service it provides.
-However if the matter is still not resolved after this, then we may be able to further investigate.
+The external contactor will be given the opportunity to respond to any initial complaints about the service it provides.
+However, if the matter is still not resolved after this, then we may be able to further investigate.